PythonOptimizers/cysparse/README.md

 Python/Cython library to replace PySparse.

+:boom: MEGA BUG: we have a packaging/import problem.
+DO NO USE THIS VERSION :boom:

-:white_check_mark: THIS VERSION SHOULD WORK BUT TESTS ARE NEEDED! :white_check_mark:
+:white_check_mark: THIS VERSION SHOULD WORK BUT MORE TESTS ARE NEEDED! :white_check_mark:

 I started to deal with sorted col/row indices for LL/CSC/CSR sparse matrices.